bonitasoft/bonita-doc/md/migration-tool.md

 ## 2.46.0 - December 5th, 2019 (Bonita 7.10.0)
 This version of the migration tool migrates Bonita up to version 7.10.0.
 * Add a live-migration tool to reintegrate arch_contract_data_backup into arch_contract_data table
+* BR-238 - include Live Migration in Migration Tool distribution
+* BR-236 - fix in Live Migration tool
+* BR-240 - fix in Live Migration tool
+* BS-19380 - ensure Oracle is on a supported version on step 7.9.0

 ## 2.45.0 - October 3rd, 2019 (Bonita 7.9.4)
 This version of the migration tool migrates Bonita up to version 7.9.4.